 efficient interoperability with other components that can signal or

 For devices running Android 11 or higher, NNAPI supports memory domains that provide allocator interfaces for driver-managed buffers.
 This allows for passing device native memories across executions, suppressing unnecessary data copying and transformation between consecutive executions on the same driver.

 Quality of service

-Starting in Android 11, the NNAPI offers improved quality of service (QoS) by allowing an app to indicate the relative priorities of its models, the maximum amount of time expected for a model to be prepared, and the maximum amount of time expected for an execution to be completed.
+Starting in Android 11, the NNAPI offers improved quality of service (QoS) by letting an app indicate the relative priorities of its models, the maximum amount of time expected for a model to be prepared, and the maximum amount of time expected for an execution to be completed.

 Signed 8-bit quantization

 The Neural Network HAL (NN HAL) 1.3, introduced in Android 11, supports signed 8-bit quantization for the Neural Networks API.
 For more information, see NN HAL updates in Android 11.

 Android 11 includes a testing utility to perform fuzz testing on NNAPI driver implementations and a series of crash tests to validate the resilience of drivers under heavy usage conditions.